CC-HIC/icnarc2omop/README.md

 - The ICNARC xmls you wish to convert
 - A text file describing the ETL process that generated the ICNARC files (for data provenance)
 - A download of the vocabuaries you would like to use from (Athena)[http://athena.ohdsi.org/]
+- A PC with at least 8Gb of memory (moving the OMOP vocabularies through memory is the main bottleneck).
+If this is a problem, please let me know and I will write a chunking function to mitigate this issue.

 ## Getting Started

 Before using this package, you will need to:

 1. Set up a new empty database
 2. Create a project folder and populate it with the necessary files.
-They MUST follow THIS convention:
+They *MUST* follow this convention *EXACTLY*:

 ```
 |--xml/
     |--icnarc01.xml
     |--icnarc02.xml
 |--meta/
+    |--src_desc.txt
     |--provenance_info.txt
 |--vocab/
     |--CONCEPT_ANCESTOR.csv